If she'd simply eaten the garlic, she wouldn't be in this mess.

 - In the Melnibonean mythos, the rune sword Stormbringer feeds on souls and Life Energy.
 The monster Quaolnargn consumes Life Energy.
 Vampire trees can send their leaves through the air to suck the blood out of their victims.

-- In the Hyborian mythos based on Robert E. Howard's Conan stories, the Kraken feeds on human souls and Life Energy from its victims.
+- In the Hyborian mythos based on Robert E. Howard's Conan the Barbarian stories, the Kraken feeds on human souls and Life Energy from its victims.
 The deities Tsathoggus and Yezud and the monstrous Vampire Gorgon of Akhlat all consume Life Energy.
 The vampire vine sucks the blood out of its victims.

 - Shadowrun.
 Many Awakened creatures have the Essence Drain ability, which allows them to drain Essence (life/magical energy) in order to restore the Essence they lose due to their Essence Loss weakness.

 - The Vampiric Bite and more generic Leech powers from GURPS.

 - All Elohim in Demon The Fallen require Divine Faith to live and cast magic, and the only way the Fallen can obtain it is from humans, the image of God.
 For this, they can either reveal themselves to certain humans and let their Faith trickle to them constantly, or reap them for all their Faith in a one-time boost.
 Unlike vampires, demons don't actually expend Faith by merely existing.

 - Space Gamer Fantasy Gamer magazine #7, article "Villains Finish First!".
 The super villain Vampire Prince of Darkness can use his power Drain Life Force on an opponent to weaken their soul.